Milan Stevens was born in Charlestown, Massachusetts. The birth record does not list a first name.

 Envelope - 27 School St., Room 303 Boston

 Milan's wife was Minnie Bennett.
-She was born in Mendon, MA.
+She was born in Mendon, Massachusetts.
 She grew up in Iowa and she whas a school teacher in Colorado when she met her future husband.
+Milan was 40 years old when he got married.
+His bride was 15 years younger than him.

 Milan F. Stevens of this city and Miss Minnie F. Bennett of Buena Vista, Col., were unitied in marriage at the brides's home Monday, Aug.
 22. Mr Stevens started five weeks ago on a tour throught the West, and after visiting Buffalo, Niagara Falls, Chicago and other places of interenst he contunued on th Buena Vista.
 The happy couple arrived home Saturday, and have since been receiving the congratulations of numerous friends.
 They are residing with Mr. Stevens' sister, Mrs. H. M. Pitcher on Winthrop street.

-Milan died June 19, 1919 of tuberculosis in the Contagious Hospital Malden, Massachusetts.
+Milan died June 19, 1919 of pulmonary tuberculosis in the Contagious Hospital Malden, Massachusetts according to his death certificate.
+There is no secondary or contributing cause of death.

 Milan F. Stevens of Malden, son of the late Dr. Thomas J. Stevens of Charlestown, died yesterday in his 67th year.
 He was born and resided many years in Charlestown, where he attended school.